Although there may be opportunity for substantial financial gain, these properties can have their own unique set of problems.

 BE CAREFULL!

-Our home inspectors pay extra attention to these homes as the problems are sometimes not as easily uncovered as in a non-foreclosed home.
+We will pay extra attention to these homes as the problems are sometimes not as easily uncovered as in a non-foreclosed home.